Table of Contents

 - Don’t tan.
 This may raise your risk of burns and hypopigmentation (light patches).

 - Avoid using tanning creams.
-These items can irritate skin that has just had laser treatment, despite their apparent safety.
+Despite their apparent safety, these items can irritate skin that has just had laser treatment.
 Possible side effects include rashes, burns, and pimples.

 - Do not use fragranced or scented lotions in the treatment area.
 These may cause skin irritation and redness or discoloration.